-I have updated this reflection on appreciation, in a spirit of gratitude, acceptance, and peace.
+I share this annual reflection on appreciation in a spirit of gratitude, acceptance, and peace.
 Please join me in pausing to reflect on your own positive interactions over the past twelve months—I promise that you will feel better for having done so.

 There are over 15,000 individual Members of GrantStation.
-All of these organizations and professional grantwriters strive, every day, to better our world through their passion for their mission.
-I am thankful for the opportunity to serve our Members by offering them the opportunity to identify potential funding sources for their programs, as well as resources to mentor them through the grantseeking process.
+All of these organizations and grant professionals strive, every day, to better our world through their passion for their mission.
+I am thankful to serve our Members by offering them the opportunity to identify potential funding sources for their programs, as well as resources to mentor them through the grantseeking process.
 Our Members inspire me.

 I appreciate the high standards and integrity of our partners.
 These organizations, businesses, and people are all devoted to making the world a better place and are a joy to work with.